 Artificial Intelligence is both old and fresh news.
 While the concept has been around for decades, it proved a challenge to find practical, scalable applications in business and industry.
 Accordingly, AI technology was pretty much confined to the lab until recently.

 Today, increased technology maturity translates into greater processing power and declining cost.
 Increasingly user-friendly solutions are placing AI into the hands of business users.
-Rapid AI adoption is poised to revolutionize the way we design, produce, and market products and services, and the way we do business as a whole.
+Rapid AI adoption looks like it will revolutionize the way we design, produce, and market products and services, and the way we do business as a whole.

 At the core of AI’s value proposition is its staggering ability to process terabytes of data from a wide variety of different sources and to make sense out of it.
-As it reconciles millions of data fragments into a coherent image, AI is making it possible to address the kind of complexity that the human brain is just not equipped to embrace.
+As it reconciles millions of data fragments into a coherent image, AI enables users to address complexities which the human brain is not equipped to embrace.

 The most obvious of AI applications and use cases is perhaps process streamlining.
 By connecting all the data dots and streams, machine and deep learning models are enabling operational automation that translates into huge efficiency gains.
 From Quality Control and predictive maintenance of productive systems to ongoing process optimization based on sound historical data and to fraud detection and prevention, AI is offering business leaders the tools they need to improve productivity and cut operating costs.